-Over the past 10 years, duostech has developed an extensive suite of disruptive technologies, some of the most relevant of which are described below.
+Over the past 10 years, duostechTM has developed an extensive suite of disruptive technologies, some of the most relevant are described in the following:

 Intelligent Railcar Inspection Portal (rip®)

 Federal regulations require each railcar/train to be inspected for mechanical defects prior to leaving a rail yard.
 Founded in 1934, the Association of American Railroads (AAR) is responsible for setting the standards for the safety and productivity of the U.S./North American freight rail industry, and by extension, has established the inspection parameters for the rail industry's rolling stock.
 Also known as the "Why Made" codes, the AAR established approximately 110 inspection points under its guidelines for mechanical inspections.